Zyl9393/mouse_strafing/README.md

 # Usage
 ## Strafing
-Click somewhere in the 3D View, then press and hold the spacebar.
+In the 3D View, press and hold the spacebar.
 A cross will appear in the center of the screen.
 Click and hold the left, right or middle mouse button to enable mouse strafing.
 Additionally, hold the left and right mouse button together for a 4th movement option.
 Then use the mouse to strafe or turn.
 Which buttons do what can be configured in the addon preferences.

 ## Relocate Pivot
 While holding the spacebar, press C to relocate the 3D View's pivot point to the surface which you are looking at.